paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 `kubectl get service | grep nginx`{{execute}}

-Next, we need a way to access the nginx service so we can test the load capacity on the nginx pod(s).
+Now, we need a way to access the nginx service so we can test the load capacity on the nginx pod(s).

 Let's create a simple testing deployment that will allow us access into the cluster so that we can exercise